 Professional teeth whitening performed by your dentist typically requires two treatments.
 Your first visit will involve a general examination, and your dentist will create a mould of your teeth to have a customized whitening tray or mouthguard made.

 Your second visit involves trying on your customized whitening tray to ensure it’s comfortable.
-At that time they will go over the instructions on the application of a highly concentrated whitening solution applied for approximately 30 minutes.
-Depending on the level of whitening your teeth need, you may be required to continue the treatment at home for a few weeks.
+At that time they will go over the instructions on the application of a highly concentrated whitening solution for your at home treatment.

 Are There Any Health Risks Involved?

 Have you had previous cosmetic dentistry procedures performed?
-Patients who have had treatments such as tooth or dental bonding, porcelain veneers, and crowns will need to have those restorations removed before the teeth whitening procedure, and then reapplied.
-The tooth bleaching materials used in professional teeth whitening treatments will not affect any discolouration or stains on the surfaces of artificial implants or veneers.
+The tooth bleaching materials used in professional teeth whitening treatments will not affect any discolouration or stains on the surfaces of artificial implants, bonding, crowns or veneers.

 Additionally, if you have a habit of grinding your teeth while you sleep, or suffer from a temporomandibular joint disorder – chronic pain in the jaw, face, head, neck or shoulders – and want to get your teeth whitened, your best bet may be to take the in-office teeth whitening route to avoid inflaming the condition.
 Additionally, you may require a custom-made nocturnal mouthguard, or occlusal spint, to wear while sleeping to help prevent further damage to your teeth.